freebsd/freebsd-src/docs/ClangFormatStyleOptions.rst

   If ``true``, ``while (true) continue;`` can be put on a single line.

+**AlwaysBreakAfterDefinitionReturnType** (``bool``)
+  If ``true``, always break after function definition return types.

+  More truthfully called 'break before the identifier following the type in a function definition'.
+PenaltyReturnTypeOnItsOwnLine becomes irrelevant.

 **AlwaysBreakBeforeMultilineStrings** (``bool``)
   If ``true``, always break before multiline string literals.